Skip to Main Content

 Key points about SGRT

-• It is very important for your child to be in the correct position during radiation therapy.
+• It is important for your child to be in the correct position during radiation therapy.

-• Surface Guided Radiation Therapy (SGRT) uses special cameras and lights to help position your child for treatment.
+• Surface guided radiation therapy (SGRT) uses special cameras and lights to make sure your child is in the correct position.

 • Your child may see the lights on their skin, but it does not hurt.